jvalue/made-template/README.md

 ### Exporting a Jupyter Notebook
 Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
 For example, to export the example notebook to html: `jupyter nbconvert --to html examples/final-report-example.ipynb --embed-images --output final-report.html`

+##Project Title

+Urban Tree Management for Climate Resilience in Würzburg

+##Project Description

+This project aims to enhance climate resilience and improve living conditions in Würzburg, Germany, by leveraging detailed urban tree data.
+Through the analysis of data on tree species, sizes, locations, and soil moisture levels, the project seeks to understand how strategic urban forestry can contribute to sustainable city planning and climate adaptation strategies.
+Key aspects of the project include analyzing the distribution of tree species, investigating the correlation between tree health and growth patterns, and exploring the relationships between various tree characteristics and overall health.

 ## Exercises
 During the semester you will need to complete exercises using [Jayvee](https://github.com/jvalue/jayvee).
 You **must** place your submission in the `exercises` folder in your repository and name them according to their number from one to five: `exercise<number from 1-5>.jv`.